kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 kpt fn run . --image gcr.io/kpt-functions/label-namespace -- label_name=color label_value=orange
 ```

-Arguments specified after `--` will be provided to the function as a
+Arguments specified after `--` will be provided as input to the function as a
-`ConfigMap` input containing `data: {label_name: color, label_value: orange}`.
+`ConfigMap` containing `data: {label_name: color, label_value: orange}`.
+This
-This is used to parameterize the behavior of the function.
+is used to parameterize the behavior of the function.

 If the package directory `.` is not specified, the source will default to STDIN
 and sink will default to STDOUT.